 You can spend a lot of time and money on numerous sales channels to attract inbound enquiries or outbound leads but SEO is frequently overlooked.
-Indeed, SEO can offer many more advantages to your business than just a great sales channel of motivated prospects.
-It can also provide numerous hidden benefits that can help guide the business from marketing strategy all the way through to product development.
-Read on to find untapped opportunities are available to you.
+Indeed, SEO can offer many more advantages to your business than just a great sales channel of motivated prospects It can also provide numerous hidden benefits that can help guide the business from marketing strategy all the way through to product development.
+However, don’t underestimate the power of search engine traffic -it drives 22% of all website visits, making it “one of the largest traffic producers for most brands (if not the largest),” according to Merkle’s 2019 Digital Media report.
+Read on to find untapped opportunities that are available to you.

 1/ Your organic search audience is by their very nature motivated to want your services